gtxaspec/wz_flash-helper/docs/README.md

 ## Notes
 - It is highly recommended to enable `dry_run` to check if everything works before doing real operations.
-- Backup is done first, then Restore, then Switch profile and followed by Custom script.
+- Backup is done first, then Restore, then Switch profile and followed by Custom scripts.
 - If one task fails, the program would exit immediately without doing any more operations.